 What does Motorhome/RV Insurance cover?

-There are several policy options when it comes to RV insurance.
+There are several policy options when it comes to securing insurance for your RV.
 Bodily Injury and Property Damage Liability coverage is one of the most basic options you will buy.
 Liability insurance will provide coverage for someone you accidentally injured while driving your RV or motorhome.
 Similarly, if you cause an accident and damage another person’s vehicle, your liability policy will provide coverage for that damaged car.
 Be sure to ask your RV insurance company which coverage amount is best for you!

 Collision coverage usually gets paired with comprehensive coverage.
 Collision coverage will also have a separate deductible and will cover damage to your motorhome if you hit another object such as a tree or fence.
 It will also be the coverage you use to repair your own motorhome if you caused an accident with another vehicle.